Amazon Echo smart speaker

 Apple HomePod on Sale at Walmart

-Certainly voice systems in cars chatted to us, but these offered only very basic functionality, like making hands-free calls.
+Certainly, car voice systems chatted with us, but these offered only basic functionality, like making hands-free calls.
 Plus they often worked poorly.
 Add this to the robotic voices

 of primitive navigation systems, and the idea of holding conversations with computers seemed distant.

-However, as the 2010s began, and consumers were struggling with finding voice technology useful, Silicon Valley was already working on a solution.
-Voice actor Susan Bennett, in 2005, was hired to record hours of words and phrases for a voice technology company called ScanSoft.
-Unaware of what her recordings would be used for, Bennett collected her pay-check and moved onto the next gig.
+However, as the 2010s began, and consumers were struggling to find useful voice technology, Silicon Valley was already working on a solution.
+In 2005, voice actor Susan Bennett was hired to record hours of words and phrases for a voice technology company called ScanSoft.
+Unaware of what her recordings would be used for, Bennett collected her pay check and moved on to the next gig.

 ScanSoft then acquired a fellow voice technology company called Nuance and took over its name.
-This version of Nuance, along with a Norwegian startup called Siri, then helped with the development of Apple's voice assistant of the same name.
+This version of Nuance, along with a Norwegian startup called Siri, then helped develop Apple's voice assistant of the same name.
 Bennet's recordings for Siri's first voice greeted the world at the iPhone 4S launch in the fall of 2011.

-Siri, which had impressed Steve Jobs during his final days in the Apple office, was met with the usual applause at the launch.
-But Twitter quickly filled up with comments of how Siri reminded iPhone buyers of the HAL 9000 computer from "2001: A Space Odyssey," and Skynet from the "Terminator" movies.
+Siri, which impressed Steve Jobs during his final days in the Apple office, was met with the usual applause at the launch.
+But Twitter quickly filled up with comments about how Siri reminded iPhone buyers of the HAL 9000 computer from 2001: A Space Odyssey and Skynet from the Terminator movies.

 Then the iPhone 4S went on sale, and websites mocking Apple's voice assistant — like s**tsirisays.com — sprung up, however the new tool's potential was obvious.
 From placing hands-free calls and sending dictated messages, to issuing reminders, reading out weather forecasts, setting cooking timers — and, yes, telling jokes — Siri had a broad set of features from day one.
 Fears of it being creepy quickly subsided.